DevOps-Gilde/HackathonDoc/05_Monitoring.md

 ## General

 This is an optional extra task you can work on.
 Focus of the task is monitoring your demo web app.
 App Service is deeply integrated with App Insights.
 App Insights is a feature within Azure Monitor.
-To monitor your Web App you have to create a new App Insights resource that is linked to your Web App.
-Once that link is **established,** you monitoring telemetry is forwarded to App Insights.
-Within App Insights **,** you can ~~then~~ use the **[Kusto query language](https://docs.microsoft.com/de-de/azure/data-explorer/kusto/concepts/)** to retrieve the **telemetry** data.
+To monitor your Web App you have to create a new App Insights resource that is linked to use the **[Kusto query language](https://docs.microsoft.com/de-de/azure/data-explorer/kusto/concepts/)** to retrieve the **telemetry** data.
 The picture below illustrates this:
 <br><img src="./images/MonitoringOverview.PNG" width="400"/>

 To watch your **telemetry** in App Insight we will use the portal.
 We created special users for portal access.
 Contact one of us to get the credentials for it.
 The next two big steps are: